Follow @scope_views

 Buyers’ Guide to Two-Inch Refractors

-A scope in this class will go on a small photo tripod/pan head; most 3” scopes won’t.
-The very smallest in this class will go on the type of mini tripod designed for compact cameras and phones.
-A setup like that might weigh just a kilo or two in total.
+The smallest scopes in this class will go on a small photo tripod/pan head that might weigh just a kilo or two in total.
 If you’re viewing from an urban park and the local yoof [sic] turn up and seem in a mean mood, you can pick it up in one hand, tuck it under your coat and just walk off.
 If you’re off on holiday, you can pack it in your luggage without much planning or moaning from your significant other.

 Please note that I have tried many, but not all, of the scopes listed here so some descriptions are hearsay – if you know better, get in touch!